pclus/multilayerLFP/README.md

 -.
 Repeat analysis only in cortex!
 0. Code cleaning:
 	- [ ] Create a package for julia
-	- [ ] Make indices always go from 0 to 383
+	- [x] Make indices always go from 0 to 383
 	- [ ] Fix the authomatic paths to directories to load/save data in `*jl` and  `*py` files
 	- [ ] Further fix the pass of the arguments in the kcsd code (src_x and src_y).
+	- [ ] For cortex electrodes in csd and bipolar, maybe we should return (and store in the binary) the number of recorded electrodes.
+This will depend on how much it varies from subject to subject.
 1. Look for differences in **time-frequency** accross channels
 	- [] Moving window time-freq heatmap to visualize better the differences.
 	- [] Non-parametric analysis